-- Definition of Accounting Estimates
+- Accounting Estimates Definition

 The amendments to IAS 8 clarify the difference between changes in accounting estimates and accounting policies resulting from obtaining new information and the correction of prior period errors.
 This standard will be effective from January 1, 2023.